KumarRobotics/ublox/README.md

 ## Adding new messages
 1. Create the .msg file and add it to ublox_msgs/msg.
 Make sure the file includes the constants CLASS_ID and MESSAGE_ID.

-2. Modify ublox_msgs/include/ublox_msgs/ublox_msgs.h.
+2. Modify `ublox_msgs/include/ublox_msgs/ublox_msgs.h`.
 a.
 Include the message header.
 b.
 Make sure the message's class constant is declared in the ublox_msgs::Class namespace.
 c.
 Declare the message's ID constant in the ublox_messages::Message::<CLASS_NAME> namespace.

-3. Declare the message in ublox_msgs/src/ublox_msgs.cpp.
+3. Declare the message in `ublox_msgs/src/ublox_msgs.cpp`.

 4. If the message has a repeated or optional block of varying size, create an additional message for the repeating block and include it in the message.
 a.
-Include the block message in the ublox_msgs/include/ublox_msgs/ublox_msgs.h file.
+Include the block message in the `ublox_msgs/include/ublox_msgs/ublox_msgs.h` file.
 b.
-Modify ublox_msgs/include/ublox/serialization/ublox_msgs.h and add a custom Serializer.
+Modify `ublox_msgs/include/ublox/serialization/ublox_msgs.h` and add a custom Serializer.
 If the message doesn't include the number of repeating/optional blocks as a parameter, you can infer it from the count/size of the message, which is the length of the payload.

+5. Modify `ublox_gps/src/node.cpp` (and the header file if necessary) to either subscribe to the message or send the configuration message.
+Be sure to modify the appropriate subscribe function.
+For messages which apply to all firmware/hardware, modify UbloxNode::subscribe.
+Otherwise modify the appropriate firmware or hardware's subscribe function, e.g. UbloxFirmware8, UbloxHpgRov.
+If the message is a configuration message, consider modifying `ublox_gps/src/gps.cpp` (and the header file) to add a configuration function.

 ### One message protocol for multiple IDs (e.g. INF message)
 If a given message protocol applies to multiple message IDs (e.g. the INF message), do not include the message ID in the message itself.